 Americans eat a lot of turkeys, especially around turkey day.
-We eat turkey on Thanksgiving, as a deli meat, dehydrated, and in soups.
+We eat turkey on Thanksgiving, like deli meat, dehydrated, and in soups.
 So why don’t we eat the eggs more often?

 Well, there are a few different ways to look at it.